 Just as you have to protect your hands, you have to protect your head and neck.
 Again, for shorter rides, the plain scarf and hat will do the job.
 All that matters is that the hat covers the ears and forehead.

-Obviously, a good source of heat is a bicycle helmet that you would wear over a hat or a scarf and thus further protect your body.
+A good source of heat is a bike helmet that you would wear over a hat or a scarf and thus further protect your body.

-It goes without saying, glasses or goggles are a must have even in the summertime when eyes struggle with gusts of wind and/or a stray insect, but the cold air that flows into your eyes can be doubly unpleasant.
+It goes without saying, cycling sunglasses and goggles are a must-have even in the summertime when eyes struggle with gusts of wind and/or a stray insect, but the cold air that flows into your eyes can be doubly unpleasant.
 That is why we strongly recommend you stock up on a pair of goggles for the winter months.

 5. And what about your feet?